wp-plugins/alo-easymail/readme.txt

 == Description ==

-**NOTICE: At the moment the plugin is not downloadable, because I'm working to fix some XSS vulnerabilities.**
+**NOTICE: At the moment the plugin is not downloadable, because I'm working to fix some XSS vulnerabilities.
+If you have the plugin installed on your blog, I suggest that you temporarily deactivate it.**

 ALO EasyMail Newsletter is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
 It supports internationalization and multilanguage.